Rae699/Blog/_posts/2025-03-03-my-first-post.md

 And after that?
 More **LeetCode**, more AI, and my own projects to lock it all in.

 For AI?
-Starting with Andrew Ng’s courses, then leveling up with:
+Starting with Andrew Ng's courses, then leveling up with:

 ---